shashannkbawa/Feistel_cipher/README.md

 # Feistel_cipher
 Implementation of Fiestel cipher framework in c++
-This project is yet to be fineshed
+This project is yet to be finished
+Just making some changes